mendersoftware/mender-docs/01.Getting-started/02.On-premise-installation/04.Deploy-a-system-update-demo/docs.md

 !!!
 If you are using `bash`, you can set a variable before running the command !!! below, for example `IP_OF_MENDER_CLIENT="192.168.10.2"`.
-If you don't know !!! it, run `ip addr` on your device.
+If you don't know !!! it, run `hostname -I` on your device.

 This section will create a Mender Artifact from a running device using the snapshots feature of Mender.
 See [Snapshots](../../../artifacts/snapshots) to